ManimCommunity/manim/docs/source/installation/plugins.rst

     from manim import *

-in your projects will import any of the plugins and packages written in the ``plugins/__init__.py``.
+in your projects will import any of the plugins imported in ``plugins/__init__.py``.

 .. code-block:: python